 Using the Public API

 The OrbitalCameraSystem has many public properties which can be set from other scripts/components in your project.
-These would primarily be used to allow the polayer to change the settings of the camera system, based on their preferences.
+These would primarily be used to allow a player to change the settings on the camera system, based on their preferences.
 You would need to implement your own preferences menu if you wish the player to be able to fx. invert camera movement, or toggle edge-scrolling on/off.

 In this section I'll give some examples of how to use the public methods.